Research

 Ecophysiology of Amphibians and Reptiles

 Animal physiology is a junction of an individual’s traits and behavior with its environment.
 I integrate experimentally-derived measurements of physiological responses to climate with tools and theory on landscape ecology.
 I focus upon the physiology of amphibians, which are functionally diverse, and also the most threatened vertebrate clade globally.
-Given that amphibians are ectothermic (i.e. no external source of heat, or ‘cold-blooded’) they are highly sensitive to their local climatic conditions.
+Given that amphibians are ectothermic (i.e. no internal source of heat, or ‘cold-blooded’) they are highly sensitive to their local climatic conditions.
 This makes them an ideal group of organisms for thermal ecology and microclimate studies.

 image alt = 120